kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 Wikipedia describes them as

 > In software engineering, a software design pattern is a general reusable solution to a commonly occurring problem within a given context in software design.
 It is not a finished design that can be transformed directly into source or machine code.
-It is a description or template for how to solve a problem that can be used in many different situations.
+It is a description or template for how to solve a problem that can be used in many situations.

 ## Be Careful

-Developers, mostly beginners, make the mistake of over-thinking and forcing the design patterns which results in a horrible un-maintainable mess.
+Developers, mostly beginners, make the mistake of over-thinking and forcing the design patterns which results in a horrible unmaintainable mess.
 The rule of thumb is to keep the codebase as simple as possible, once you start developing, you will start to see the patterns repeating in the codebase in which case you can go ahead and implement the relevant design patterns.

 - Design patterns are not a silver bullet to all your problems.
 - Do not try to force them; bad things are supposed to happen, if done so.
 - Keep in mind that design patterns are solutions **to** problems, not solutions **finding** problems; so don't overthink.
 - If used in a correct place in a correct manner, they can prove to be a savior; or else they can result in a horrible mess of a code.

-> Also note that the code samples below are in PHP-7, however this shouldn't stop you because the concepts are same anyways.
+> Also note that the code samples below are in PHP-7, however this shouldn't stop you because the concepts are same anyway.

 ## Types of Design Patterns